 Django Hosting Options

-PythonAnywhere is another platform-as-a-service that also provides online Python environments.
-It features a free tier and upgraded plans that start at $5/month.
+PythonAnywhere is another PaaS option that specializes in online Python environments.
+It also features a free tier and upgraded plans that start at $5/month.
 Deploying an existing Django app is straightforward and also demonstrated as part of the excellent DjangoGirls Tutorial.

 If you’re comfortable doing basic server configuration, for as little as $5/month you can host your entire Django project on Digital Ocean.
 They have fantastic documentation and one-click installs for common setups like Ubuntu.
-If you want the flexibility of a virtual server without the hassle of AWS, Digital Ocean is a great choice.